Follow this step-by-step free painting tutorial that Simon did of a rare snowy day in the South of France.

 ‘In the bleak midwinter, frosty wind made moan

 Earth stood hard as iron, water like a stone

 Snow had fallen, snow on snow, snow on snow

 It was a rare bleak midwinter day here in Pouzolles.
 Snow is rare so when it arrives you need to grab your camera and dog and get out for a walk.
 I took some reference photos throughout the afternoon then printed them out, back in the studio, and from these I drafted out the scene in pencil for this painting tutorial.

 Here you can see the various stages.
 An initial pencil sketch followed by a flat Payne’s grey wash for the sky and some light tone on the ground.
 It’s a strong one-point perspective composition, so I’ve emphasised this with diagonal lines and areas of tone.

 Below: the final painting with extra contrast.
 I confess that I scanned the painting in to my computer and did some digital retouching in Photoshop just to play with the levels.
 As you can see, I’ve added a dark gradation from the top and the bottom plus a shaft of hazy winter sun peeking through the branches.
-Yes, I know, I should have done that at the painting stage but it’s just a free painting tutorial.
-Next time I’ll make sure I build in some ‘spotlight’ effect during the painting!
+Yes, I know, I should have done that at the painting stage.
+Next time I’ll make sure I build in some ‘spotlight’ effect during the painting…

 As the snow melted over the following days, the following scene opened up and I’ve done my best to capture it.
 It’s been done before I know, but I still think it’s a good exercise to paint the same view several times throughout the year.